oVirt/ovirt-site/source/feature/guest-reboot.html.md

 #### Current Condition

 The current behavior in the engine requires the user who wishes to reboot VM to wait until the VM is `Down`, then press run and wait until it is `Up` again.

-Adding a new button/REST action (with configurable behavior, see later) would solve this issue.
+Adding a new button/REST action (with configurable behavior, see [later](#Backend)) would solve this issue.
+Also, if the guest OS refuses the "soft" version of shutdown, after some period it goes back to state `Up` and this delay period is not configurable.

 #### Proposed changes